JanBeh/neumond/README.md

 functions of this module can be used.
 All other functions *must* be called from within the `action` function.

-The fiber module provides the following functions:
+The module provides the following functions:

   * **`fiber.main(action, ...)`** runs the `action` function with given
     arguments as main fiber which may spawn additional fibers. `fiber.main`